Security-Onion-Solutions/security-onion/Verify_ISO.md

 If you would prefer an ISO image with no Elastic components at all, you have a few options:

-- Use the older Security Onion 14.04.5.2 ISO image and then run `sudo soup`: https://github.com/Security-Onion-Solutions/security-onion/blob/master/old/Verify_ISO_14.04.5.2.md
+- Use the older Security Onion 14.04.5.2 ISO image and then run `sudo soup`:<br>
+https://github.com/Security-Onion-Solutions/security-onion/blob/master/old/Verify_ISO_14.04.5.2.md

 OR

-- Install your preferred flavor of Ubuntu 14.04 and then add our PPA and packages: https://github.com/Security-Onion-Solutions/security-onion/wiki/InstallingOnUbuntu
+- Install your preferred flavor of Ubuntu 14.04 and then add our PPA and packages:<br>
+https://github.com/Security-Onion-Solutions/security-onion/wiki/InstallingOnUbuntu

 If you do want to proceed with the new 14.04.5.3 ISO image, please read on!